Keep this list of educational websites close at hand. Great for “I’m bored!” days or for keeping the summer slide at

 You’ll be amazed at the beauty of Kids Discover.
 It’s so fascinating that kids can’t help themselves.
 They have to learn more!
 They offer 200 free lessons.

 If you want access to the rest of the lessons (including a break down into appropriate Lexile reading levels) it’s just $4 per month.
 Learn more about the beautiful lessons from Kids Discover here.

 If you need fun (educational) games for your child in pre-k through 5th grade, they’ll enjoy ABCya!
 This site has a great variety of games that reinforce math, reading, and strategy skills.
 It’s also available as an app for tablets.
-Learn more (pardon the pun!) here.
+Learn more (pun totally intended!) here.